HCR-5678/.github/profile/README.md

 ## Who worked on what

 ### GUI
-* Logo and GUI Designs added to the app: Dom
+* Logo and GUI Designs added to the app: Dominic Moore
-* Main CSS: Hassaan
+* Main CSS: Hassaan-Ul Huda
-* Main overall app and backend: Isabella
+* Main overall app and backend: Isabella Breslin
-* Video play with controls on Info Page: Angelos
+* Video play with controls on Info Page: Angelos Artemiou

+## Movement
+* Routine Creation: Gabrielle Rubin